Lessons in Travelling with a baby

 Since I was 18 years old, I have been an immigrant 12 times.
 My entire adult life has been spent as a foreigner to those I live and work with.
 Always being different.
 Never quite fitting in.

-The Contagious Mountain Biking Club (CMBC) is hosting their annual 24 Hour of Light bike race.
-This is one of the last remaining 24-hour mountain-bike races in Canada, and it is the only 24-hour race in North America where no lights are allowed,
+Contagious Mountain Biking Club (CMBC) 24 Hour of Light bike race.
+It is the only 24-hour race in North America where no lights are allowed,

 It can be intimidating starting a new sport, especially one that is generally about riding downhill, on unpaved mountains, with perilous things like rocks and trees that don’t seem to move out of your way.